Every so often I have had reason to look at this subject, and ask myself whether I feel a person should be vegetarian…. After all, I am.

 Considering the above, what if a person had not followed the example of a teacher who was vegetarian; and what if they were not overly sensitive to people and animals, and for whom Enlightenment came pretty much without effort – meaning that they did not have to scrutinise what was the best course of action in order to achieve the state of being they sought?
 Would Enlightenment really still happen in the above case?
 And if so, would a person suddenly have a ‘Road to Damascus’ type realisation, whereby they would suddenly change their eating habits, and perhaps their whole way of life, to accompany their new found way of being?

-Then we have the average chap (let’s say) who has become Enlightened without focussed effort – or with effort of a different kind - who is a decent chap and lives like most people around him; including the eating of meat.
+Then we have the average chap (let’s say) who has become Enlightened without focussed effort – or with effort of a different kind - who is decent and lives like most people around him, including the eating of meat.
 It is his history and his culture, and everybody’s doing it.

 Culture plays a big part in this.
 I have the advantage of having plenty of choice about what I eat, visiting the large supermarkets etc. I can even shop online from different stores and have my shopping delivered without even leaving the house.
 What if, in another part of the world, they do not have the facilities, or the money to have this choice?
 Are we going to say that this means the people cannot be Enlightened?
 Who has the right to decide this?